 I hope this article helped you understand Google Ads and paid search traffic a little bit better, so you can set up your first paid campaign with more confidence.

-Google Ads FAQ
+FAQs About Google Ads

 What is Quality Score in Google Ads?